kathysledge/smig/docs/schema-reference/relations.md

 ## What is a relation?

+If you're familiar with SQL databases, you know that many-to-many relationships require a junction table.
+SurrealDB elevates this concept with first-class relations that can be traversed in both directions using graph queries.

 In a social network, users follow other users.
-In a traditional database, you’d create a junction table:
+In a traditional database, you'd create a junction table:

 ```surql
 CREATE TABLE follows (